noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 - use cases
   - encapsulate the type they are an alias to
     - differentiating between same but logically different types, (see example)
+  - not inspectable from outside the scope in which they are defined
+    - great for concealing type values from prying eyes

 ```scala
 def poop(flush: boolean)